How to Make Your Substack Posts Perform Better

 Takeaways

-By the way, I have some videos where I screenshare the stats dashboards of my paid and free publications.
-They are part of my Self-Guided Audit Program.
-In it, you get an unobstructed view of my dashboards, where I share stats, website traffic, retention rates, conversion rates, revenue and pricing strategies from two of my publications (with 7,098 total subscribers and $20K+ annual revenue).
+By the way, I have some videos where I screen-share the stats dashboards of my paid and free publications.
+They are part of my Upgrade Your Substack Program and inside it you get an unobstructed view of my dashboards, website traffic, retention rates, conversion rates, revenue and pricing strategies.
 It costs $97 and comes with a money-back guarantee.

-Okay, that’s it for this week.
+Okay, that’s it for this week, and for the Upgrade Your Publication Series.
 I hope you discovered some insights from this post.
 I’m celebrating finally cracking $20K in my paid publication (August was SLOWWWW).
 And I expect to have some exciting news to share with you next time I write.

 See you then,